|Values are valid only on day of printing.|

 Serum methylmalonic acid and homocysteine levels are also elevated in vitamin B12 deficiency states.

-Concentration of vitamin B12 <180 ng/L may cause megaloblastic anemia and/or peripheral neuropathies.
+A serum vitamin B12 level <180 ng/L may cause megaloblastic anemia and/or peripheral neuropathies.

 Patients taking vitamin B12 supplementation may have misleading results.

 Recent vitamin B12 administration could result in normal or elevated serum concentrations.

 Many other conditions are known to cause an increase or decrease in the serum vitamin B12 concentration including: